JKelleyDev/hello-trello/README.md

   refreshCards(); // Fetch updated cards from API
 });

+socket.on("cardDeleted", () => {
+      refreshCards(); // fetch the updated cards for the selected board })

-  const refreshCards = async () => {
+  // Refresh Card function, checks if user has a board on page then gets the updated cards for that board const refreshCards = async () => {
     if (!selectedBoard?.boardId) {
       console.warn("No selected board ID, skipping refresh.");
       return;
     }
     try {
       const token = localStorage.getItem("token");
       const res = await axios.get(`/api/boards/${selectedBoard.boardId}/cards`, {